vikejs/vike/readme.md

 }
 ```

-Because you control rendering,
+Because *you* control rendering,
-you can easily integrate view tools such as React Router or Redux, and even use Preact or Inferno.
+you can easily integrate tools such as React Router or Redux, and use Preact, Inferno, or any other React-like alternative.

 The `_default.*` files can be overridden: